 - A form tutor system that enables students to be with form tutors for 20 minutes each morning.
 During this time form tutors not only build relationships with their students, they also build relationships with families.
 This ensures that tutors know their students and families and are often the first point of contact for students that are struggling with their mental health but also due to the knowledge the tutors have of their students they are often the first to recognise a student that is exhibiting symptoms and signs of mental health concerns.
 Form tutors receive training on how to identify mental health problems and how to hold conversations with their tutees. - Form time is also the time that students are educated, through the PSHE curriculum (THOMAS character) on mental health awareness.
-Students are guided through being able to recognise when they may be struggling with mental health issues and then signposting them to support both within the school setting but also to external agency support. - All staff are L1 safeguarding trained and we have regular CPD on recognising the signs of a young person that is struggling with mental health.
+Students are guided through being able to recognise when they may be struggling with mental health issues and then signposting them to support both within the school setting but also to external agency support.
+At Thomas Alleyne's High school we recognise and value the importance a from tutor role ca play in the lives of the young people we responsible for.
+As a result an additional one hour tutor period has been implemented as part of the fortnightly timetable to give more time for students to have pastoral interaction and support with their tutor and be educated on topics such as the importance of good mental health, spotting signs when a young person is struggling with their mental health and signposting to support agencies within school but also outside of school for when students are at home - All staff are L1 safeguarding trained, and we have regular CPD on recognising the signs of a young person that is struggling with mental health.
 All staff are aware of the reporting procedures we have in school when they have concerns regarding a student's mental health.
 All concerns are logged onto My Concern.
 These concerns are then reviewed by the DSL and allocated to one of the safeguarding teams for action.
-All staff on the safeguarding team are L2 trained.

-- Depending on the level of need a number of actions will then be actioned by the school.
+All staff on the safeguarding team are L2 trained. - Depending on the level of need a number of actions will then be actioned by the school.
 This may include referrals to the NHS service Delivered by Midland Health Support Team in Schools, referrals to Your Emotional Support Service (YESS).
 YESS is a Mental Health and Wellbeing charity based in Uttoxeter Staffordshire and operating throughout the Midlands including Staffordshire.
 YESS are a group of counsellors and well-being practitioners providing emotional support and opportunities for children, young people and adults.
 For PP students this is funded for families from the PP budget.
 For students that are not PP sessions have been funded via the pastoral budget.
-Some families have also privately funded these sessions. - Thomas Alleyne's High School also liaises and works in collaboration with CAMHS and acts on advice from CAMHS for any students to ensure that we are accommodating students under their supervision. - Thomas Alleyne's High School accommodate students that are under the supervision of MHST, YESS and CAMHS by providing meetings spaces (face to face and virtual) to ensure they can attend their meetings during the school day.
+Some families have also privately funded these sessions.

+- Thomas Alleyne's High School also liaises and works in collaboration with CAMHS and acts on advice from CAMHS for any students to ensure that we are accommodating students under their supervision. - Thomas Alleyne's High School accommodate students that are under the supervision of MHST, YESS and CAMHS by providing meetings spaces (face to face and virtual) to ensure they can attend their meetings during the school day.

-Mrs Helen Major is the Senior Mental health Lead in school and supported by two staff that are trained to provide Mental Health first aid and one Teaching Assistant that is an SEMH specialist
+Mrs Helen Major is the Senior Mental health Lead in school and supported by two staff that are trained to provide Mental Health first aid and one Teaching Assistant that is an SEMH specialist.